How To Write An Excellent Book Review: 5 Effective Steps To Get A+ Grades

 Steps To Writing A Book Review

 One can review any book irrespective of the book type.
-In fact, a review can be done on any literature, regardless of its genre.
+In fact, a review can be done on any piece of literature, regardless of its genre.
 Some categories may be more difficult than others, but the book review format pretty much stays the same for any type of book.
 Learn how to write a book review by following the step-by-step guidelines given below.

 Step 1: Choose A Book

 The first step is to select the genre and a book to review.
-Usually, most students find it easy to analyze a book that they like so that you may follow the same.
+Usually, most students find it easy to analyze a book that they like so that they may follow the same.
 However, you can also find a book you dislike and review it critically.
 Irrespective of the book you choose, always remember not to go too personal.

 Step 2: Plan Your Review